sethbattin/datafestivus/README.md

 1. Change the IM-based example to be less stupid, because currently it is designed around connecting to yourself and handling both tabs.
 2. Implement the server-based system.
 3. Diagnose the failures of the connections when they are attempted over anything more complex than a local network.
-4. Consider updating the example from webrtc.github.io to use out-of-band communication based on the work from.
+4. Consider updating the example from webrtc.github.io to use out-of-band communication based on the work from 1.

 ---